oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Bypass proxies and inspection devices - Configure browsers to send Office 365 traffic directly to egress points and bypass proxies.
 Configure edge routers and firewalls to permit Office 365 traffic without inspection.
 This configuration minimises latency and reduces the load on network devices.
 - Enable split tunnelling connection for VPN users - If a VPN solution is required Always on VPN should be integrated into the organisation infrastructure.
 For VPN users, enable Office 365 connections to connect directly from the user's network rather than over the VPN tunnel by implementing split tunnelling.
 This configuration minimises latency and improves connectivity to the closest Office 365 entry point.

-Optimisation design considerations and decisions apply to all agencies and implementation types.
+Optimisation design considerations and decisions apply to all organisations and implementation types.

 Office 365 Connectivity Optimisation Design Decisions for an increased security posture.